 Summer often brings blistering hot temperatures.
-If you live in an area with sweltering summer heat, then you need to know how to tell if your dog is overheating and how to cool down a dog after a walk, so that they can still enjoy their favourite outdoor activities
+If you live in an area with sweltering summer heat, then you need to know how to tell if your dog is overheating and how to cool down a dog after a walk, so that they can still enjoy their favourite outdoor activities.

 Fun in the sun brings opportunities for lots of outdoor adventures, but for your dog, that fun can quickly turn dangerous if you don't consider how well they can tolerate the weather.
-Your dog should always have access to cool water.
+Your dog should always have access to clean water.

 During that time, it's vital that you know how to cool down a dog and prevent them from overheating.